Facilecomm/shippingbo-api-doc/docs/Good Practices/Order source/Stock Management/stock-sync.md

 stoplight-id: d1cad0c28846a
 ---

-# Virtual stock synchronisation
+# Virtual stock synchronization

-We recommend to not interact directly with the ressource to avoid throttling with a GET request on **product/{id}** or **/products** but we actively recommend to use Webhooks
+We recommend to not interact directly with the resource to avoid throttling with a GET request on **product/{id}** or **/products** but we actively recommend the use of Webhooks

 ## Configure your webhook

-We recommend to follow this [article](https://developer.shippingbo.com/docs/webhook/)
+We recommend following this [article](https://developer.shippingbo.com/docs/webhook/)

 ## The notification

-Everytime a stock movement has been done on a product we will call your endpoint with the name of the ressource, a seriliazed **Product** and an object with reason of the call: **additional_data**
+Everytime a stock movement has been done on a product we will call your endpoint with the name of the resource, a seriliazed **Product** and an object with reason of the call: **additional_data**
 You will find the new value of the stock in the field `stock`

 ```json